-It takes practice to excel in sport, music and many other areas of life.
-Relationships involve skills we can practice and master.
+It takes practice to excel in many areas of life such as sport or music.
+Relationships involve skills which take practice.

 Where do we learn our relationship skills?
 Our families are the most obvious source of learning.
 Yet we pick up both the positives and the negatives, copying our parents without realising.
-If we copy the positives that works in our favour, but there are always a few bad habits.
-Awareness of those bad habits helps focus on the habits we need to change.
+Copying the positives works in our favour, but there are always a few bad habits.
+Awareness of those bad habits helps focus on where we need to change.

 The skills can be grouped into categories such as communication, conflict resolution, intimacy and humour.